bsezgun/revolut/revolut/README.md

      - fromAccountId : Bank Account Id of the sender (Type:BigDecimal)
      - amount : Amount of transferring money (Type:BigDecimal)
 ###
-> To deposit account : This end point for the testing purposes.
+> To deposit account : This end point for the test-purpose.
 You can deposit the account.
-If system not found the account than system will create automatically.
+If the system not found the account than the system will create account automatically.
   -  http://localhost:8080/revolut/bank/deposit/{accountType}/{toAccountId}/{deposit}
   -  Request Type : POST
   -  Return Type  : JSON